 In 2019 RISE and the Office of Academic Affairs began collaborating to support departments that wish to infuse a high-impact practice into all or most sections of a course (or a sequence of courses) that reaches a large number of BC students per year.
 In our first application cycles, we were gratified to receive many excellent applications from faculty all across campus.
-Two projects received funding in 2019-20, two in 2020-21, and three in 2021-2022.
+Two projects received funding in 2019-20, two in 2020-21, three in 2021-2022, and one in 2022-2023.
 Details about the winners are below.

 The Achieving the Dream framework emphasizes the importance of taking data-driven and equity-driven student success strategies to scale across the institution in all of our Pathways.
 Bringing high-impact practices into courses that serve large numbers of students is a powerful strategy to close achievement gaps.